ZeQinK/ZeQinK/README.md

 - 👋 Hi, I’m @ZeQinK
-- 👀 I’m interested in programming
+- 👀 I’m interested in computing
-- 🌱 I know how to code in Python and SwiftUI!
+- 🌱 I know how to code in Python, SwiftUI, HTML, CSS and JS!

 <!---
 ZeQinK/ZeQinK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.